-- USC pays 65.5 cents per mile when using your personal vehicle for transportation.
+- Uber and Lyft will email receipts upon request.
+Save email as a pdf. - USC pays 67 cents per mile when using your personal vehicle for transportation.
 USC does not reimburse fuel purchases. - You may elect to receive mileage in lieu of flying as long as the mileage is less than economy airfare.
 In such cases, you must provide proof of cost comparison. - USC will not reimburse rental car expenses unless preapproved by the department.